TL;DR

 Even when employees achieve similar results, their incentive pay may differ because multiple variables affect the final calculation.
 Understanding these factors helps companies design fair systems and allows employees to set realistic expectations for their earnings.

-Incentive pay is often influenced by an employee’s seniority and base compensation.
+Seniority and base compensation shape how much incentive pay an employee earns.
 Senior-level employees may receive higher multipliers or larger bonus percentages because their responsibilities and impact on business outcomes are greater.

 For instance, an executive responsible for a division's performance may earn a higher percentage of company profits, while an entry-level analyst might earn a flat bonus tied to task completion.

 The nature of the job strongly determines how incentive pay is calculated.
-Sales roles typically involve variable compensation such as commissions, sometimes with no cap, because performance is directly tied to revenue generation.
+Sales roles carry variable compensation like commissions and accelerators, because performance ties directly to revenue.

-In contrast, support or operational teams often have capped bonuses, as their contributions are harder to measure in direct financial terms.
+Support and operational teams usually carry capped bonuses, since their contributions are harder to measure in dollars.

 For example, a call center agent may receive a quarterly performance bonus tied to service quality, while a sales executive's incentive is tied to closed revenue.